atlas976/Algorithms_and_Datastructures/Usage.md

 ### Folder Structure

-There a three different main folders in this repo. exercise_files(to_work_on), exercise_sheets(task_discriptions) and exercise_solutions.
+There are three different main folders in this repo. exercise_files(to_work_on), exercise_sheets(task_descriptions) and exercise_solutions.

 The way it is intended to work with them is as the following:
 Look in the exercise sheets in the ***exercise_sheets*** folder and solve the problems there.
-To do the programming parts use the already premade exercise folders and the therein testing framework in the ***exercise_files*** folder.
-You will work on them in exercises/blatt{}.cpp file, but I recommended to also take a look into include/blatt1.h and main.cpp.
+To do the programming parts use the already pre-made exercise folders and the included testing framework in the ***exercise_files*** folder.
+You will work on them in exercises/blatt{}.cpp file, but I recommend also taking a look into include/blatt1.h and main.cpp.
-If you are finished or tried your best watch in the ***exercise_solutions*** folder and check/rework/enhance/correct your own solutions.
+If you are finished or have tried your best look in the ***exercise_solutions*** folder and check/rework/enhance/correct your own solutions.
 <br>

-In the different exercises in the exercise_solutions folder there are three seperate folders again: src_exercise{}, explanations/annotations, exercise{}_solution(tum).
+In the different exercises in the exercise_solutions folder there are three separate folders again: src_exercise{}, explanations/annotations, exercise{}_solution(tum).

 In the last one there are the official solutions from TUM for the sheets and the blatt{}.cpp file.
-These are the only solutions I can gurantee that they are right and so you should in generell just use them for checking your exercises.
-Nevertheles I also included my explanations/annotations and my complete solution files in the src_exercise{} folder, they might help you somehow.
+These are the only solutions I can guarantee that they are right and so you should in general just use them for checking your exercises.
+Nevertheless I also included my explanations/annotations and my complete solution files in the src_exercise{} folder, they might help you somehow.

 ---

 ### Clone/Download the repository

-The exercises folders can be downloaded and easily worked on by opening them with VSCode/Clion, or any similar compiler you like or prefer.
-If you want to do simple git operations/workflows then fork the repo and push/pull to it and edited it urself.
+The exercises folders can be downloaded and easily worked on by opening them with VSCode/CLion, or any similar compiler you like or prefer.
+If you want to do simple git operations/workflows then fork the repo and push/pull to it and edit it yourself.

 **To download them and clone the repo:**
 >enter in your terminal